An exoplanet with imaginative biology, a fascist prison cap, and bitter academic prisoner. What’s not to like? Well…

 The life of ecologist Arton Daghdev is ripped apart when he’s convicted of dissident science and transported to a labor colony on the distant planet, Kiln.
 But the wildlife on Kiln is fascinating, and luckily, he’s assigned to the scientific team’s support staff.

 I was immediately sucked into the imaginative biology and archeology of planet Kiln, and theoretically, I should’ve loved this book as much as I’ve loved many other Adrian Tchaikovsky novels, including Cage of Souls, which is based on a very similar premise.
 But the main character is bombastic and hard to like.
-And while both of Tchaikovsky’s prison novels are written in first person past tense, the choice deflates the drama of Alien Clay more noticeably than in Cage of Souls.
+And while both of Tchaikovsky’s prison novels are written in first person past tense, the choice deflates the drama of Alien Clay much more noticeably than in Cage of Souls.

 Alien Clay is also marred by excessive repetition, mostly Arton’s pretentious internal dialogue: his past, his take on science, his take on “the man”, his take on humanity, etc. His ruminations can be insightful, but are sometimes repeated in triplicate, each iteration slightly reworded, one after the other, making for a peanut butter thick paragraph, and significantly slowing the story.
 A solid edit might’ve reduced the text to a taught and much more interesting novella.